Go-phie/gophie/README.md

 ## Todo

 - [x] Create cli and api
+- [ ] Fix NetNaija link issue
 - [ ] Setup CI/CD pipeline to autodeploy
-- [ ] Fix NetNaija link issue
 - [ ] Patch download pkg into CLI with progress bar
 - [ ] Host API on Heroku
 - [ ] Update README
 - [ ] Generate binaries for all platforms
 - [ ] Write tests
 - [ ] Create React app to consume hosted API

+## License (MIT)

+This project is opened under the [MIT 2.0 License](https://github.com/bisoncorps/gophie/blob/master/LICENSE) which allows very broad use for both academic and commercial purposes.

 ## Credits
 Library | Use